qckbool logo

 Compare2Files.bat: A Windows Script for Comparing Two Files

-IC designers often need to compare and find small differences between two GDSII files -- typically one file is a slight revision of another file and they want to be sure of all of the changes.
+IC designers often need to compare and find small differences between two GDSII files -- typically one file is a slight revision of another file and they want to examine all the deltas on a layer by layer basis.

 To do this, one can use Qckbool's XOR engine.
-The XOR operator generates the difference between two polygons.
+The XOR operator generates the difference between two polygons or collections of polygons.
 If both inputs are identical then the output of XOR is empty.
 Anything that you do see in an XOR output is the difference.

 two similar files are compared (layer by layer) and the resulting output is a difference file